hydex80/presence_detection_domoticz_fritzbox/README.md

 -------------------------
 # Installation instructions:

-Make sure to give your devices a static ip in your router http://fritz.box Login, and go to Home network > network and then click on the device you want to use > click on pencil and check: Always assign this network device the same IPv4 address, we use this ip to target the devices in the script.
+Make sure to give your devices including your fritzbox repeater (if you have any) a static ip in your router http://fritz.box Login, and go to Home network > network and then click on the device you want to use > click on pencil and check: Always assign this network device the same IPv4 address, we use this ip to target the devices in the script.

 1. Activate on your router the TR-064 protocol on fritzbox it is in >home network > network > network settings > Allow access for applications